ICMP and DDoS Attacks: A Medical Center Case Study

 user is reliable where the server replies back within a given time frame.

-wire shark file of Hospital server (Abnormal Behaviour):
+Observations of the captured wire shark file of medical center server (Abnormal Behaviour):

 Explanation of the capture